Edgar Morin: Biography

 Following a meeting at a music festival in Fez, Morocco, in 2009, Morin became close with sociology professor Sabah Abouessalam.
 The couple married in 2012.
-He collaborated with her on the text, L'homme est faible devant la femme (Presses de la Renaissance, 2013), and in 2020 on Changeons de voie - Les leçons du coronavirus (Denoël, 2020).
+In 2013, the couple tried to rehabilitate an ecological farm in the Marrakech region owned by his family; they were inspired by the agro-ecology of Pierre Rabhi.
+They also collaborated on the text, La rencontre improbable et nécessaire (Presses de la Renaissance, 2013), and in 2020 on Changeons de voie - Les leçons du coronavirus (Denoël, 2020).